 So we have to treat the people we lead, not like followers, where we tell them what to do and they do it, but as collaborators and co-workers and colleagues and associates and team members, because the important message here is that how you talk about the people you lead determines two things, it determines how you treat them, and it also determines how they respond.

-The key to leadership is to engage people to achieve a common goal or objective, not just tell people what to do.
+The key to leadership and inclusion is to engage people to achieve a common goal or objective, not just tell people what to do.
 And historically, there were times that people knew what to do, but they never understood the bigger picture of why they should be doing it or how it contributed to a successful outcome.
 And so that's changed very dramatically.

 I think people want much more autonomy and in their work lives, they want to know what needs to be done, and they want the tools and resources to do it.
 But they want the latitude where it's possible to bring their own, their own style, their own perspective, their own unique personality to the job being done.